-Note that the experts at Lodge Manufacturing, makers of preseasoned cast-iron skillets, say these seasoning steps can be used to refurbish cast-iron skillets and pans that have lost their nonstick attributes and have dull, graying or rusty finishes.
+Note that the experts at Lodge Manufacturing, makers of preseasoned cast-iron skillets, say these seasoning steps can be used to refurbish cast-iron skillets and pans that have lost their nonstick attributes and have dull, greying or rust finishes.

 How to Season Cast Iron in 7 Simple Steps

-- Protect the oven's bottom rack from dripping oil with a sheet of aluminum foil.
+- Protect the oven's bottom rack from dripping oil with a sheet of aluminium foil.
 Preheat the oven to between 350 and 400 degrees Fahrenheit.

 - Wash your cast-iron skillet (or another type of cast-iron pan) with a stiff brush or a scrub pad and hot, soapy water.
 When preparing a cast-iron skillet for seasoning or re-seasoning, it's OK to use soap and plenty of elbow grease because you have not yet applied the final coating of cooking oil.